These 5 Grants Were Created Specifically to Help Women Start Businesses

 Or do you have a business you’re struggling to get off the ground?
 Resisting a high-interest loan or giving part of the power to an investor?

 Applying for a business grant might be your perfect solution.
-I wrote another post explaining the ins and outs of business grants and how they’re like free money.

 Many grants cater to various demographics, and because I’m all about empowering women, I compiled a list of six grants for women-owned businesses.

 If you’re a woman who has a business or wants to start one, take a gander at these grants.

 If the application window isn’t open yet, set a reminder.
 You’ll want to give yourself plenty of time to craft the perfect application and gain a competitive edge.

 1. #Girlboss Foundation Grant